Skip to content

 How It Works

-At the core of Active Components is a thread, which typically requires an Os to provide a scheduler for it to run, and through this scheduler, it gets designated an execution context to run in.
-Thus threads can execute as if they fully own their execution context and the Os masks this behind the scenes.
-The purpose of the thread virtualization when enabled for an F´ project is to unroll these threads such that they can share a single execution context and the parallel behavior of the threads is "virtualized".
+At the core of Active Components is a thread, which typically requires an OS to provide a scheduler for it to run, and through this scheduler, it gets designated an execution context to run in.
+Thus threads can execute as if they fully own their execution context and the OS masks this behind the scenes.
+The purpose of thread virtualization, when enabled for an F´ project, is to unroll these threads such that they can share a single execution context and the concurrent behavior of the threads is "virtualized".
 The technique is known as protothreading.
 We'll explore this concept with relation to F´ below.

 Each F´ thread supporting an Active component can be roughly modeled by the code below.
 The thread loops until the system shuts down.
 For each iteration through the loop it blocks (pauses execution) until a message arrives.
 It then dispatches the message and returns to a blocked state waiting for the next message.